 The USDA requires food manufacturers to include nutritional facts labels of all prepared foods.
 Still, you can also google the nutritional facts by entering the query: “food type nutritional facts.”
 The search will provide a copy of the nutritional facts label under the all or image tab.

 An Alternate faster fiber plan without the meals

 This approach focuses on the foods that provide the most fiber for a serving size.
 We then increase the serving size to meet our daily recommended amount to get the fiber.
-Thus, if food provides 5 grams of fiber for 1/2 a cup, we double the fiber to 10 grams and double the serving size to 1 cup.
+Thus, if a food provides 5 grams of fiber for 1/2 a cup, we double the fiber to 10 grams and double the serving size to 1 cup.
 Next, we build a meal around them with whatever calories are left in our diet.
 Not to worry because fiber keeps you full longer and decreases your satiety.

 List of Daily Fiber

 - Fiber One Cereal with Honey Clusters; 1 1/2 cups; 15 grams; 6 grams of protein 255 calories

 - Navy beans 1 cup; 14 grams; 14 grams of protein; 210 calories